Hourglass corset: Pipe-stem waist

 A pipe-stem waist is a silhouette given by wearing a certain kind of corset.
 The corset is designed so that the circumference of the waist is compressed for a distance above the natural waistline.
 These were never common, as the added pressure on the rib cage as ribs are pressed inwards can be uncomfortable.

 Reports of nineteenth century pipe-stem waists on corsets often cite a height of up to 15 cm (6 inches).

 Devotees of this silhouette trained their figures for many years and only a few public examples exist.
 Usually this figure is adopted for erotic purposes or as part of the body modification movement.

 Criticisms

 Victorian illustration of the natural vs. the corseted body.

+Health concerns

-Corsets were criticized as detrimental to the wearer's health.
+Corsets were widely criticised during the 19th and early 20th centuries as detrimental to the wearer's health.
 While they have been praised as a device for improving posture, many health care professionals advise against the use of constrictive garments for extended periods.

-The shape of the rib cage could be altered by tightly laced corsets.
-Also, tightly laced corsets can irritate skin, reduce lung capacity, and weaken muscles that support the back and the chest.
-Some of the long-term effects that are thought to be caused by tight-corset wearing include reduced pelvis size, constipation and digestive issues, and reproductive problems.
+Tightly laced hourglass corsets were associated with a range of physical complaints.
+The shape of the rib cage could be permanently altered by prolonged tight lacing.
+Additionally, tightly laced corsets can irritate skin, reduce lung capacity, and weaken the muscles that support the back and chest through reliance on external support.
+Long-term effects associated with tight-corset wearing include reduced pelvis size, constipation and digestive issues, and reproductive problems.

+Victorian-era physicians frequently published warnings about the dangers of tight lacing, and medical journals of the period carried numerous articles condemning the practice.
+Despite these warnings, the hourglass silhouette remained fashionable for decades.
+Some historians note that the actual degree of tight lacing in everyday practice was often less extreme than the most dramatic accounts suggested, and that most women wore corsets at a moderate level of compression.

+Social and feminist criticism

+Beyond health concerns, corsets were also criticised on social and moral grounds.
+Critics argued that the hourglass ideal imposed an unnatural and uncomfortable standard of beauty primarily on women, reinforcing gendered expectations about body shape and femininity.
+The image of the tightly corseted waist became associated with the constraints placed upon women more broadly in Victorian society.

+The women's dress reform movement of the 19th century advocated for more practical, unconstrictive clothing, arguing that women's health and freedom of movement were being sacrificed to fashion.
+Reform dress activists, including members of the Rational Dress Society (founded in 1881), campaigned against tight lacing and promoted looser-fitting alternatives.
+These critiques prefigured later feminist analyses of clothing and the body, which viewed the corset as a symbol of patriarchal control over women's bodies and identities.